 The mountain was in the background when Jon Snow and his band of men ventured north to fight the army of the dead.
 The Hound also had a vision, which showed the dead marching past a mountain shaped like an arrowhead – Kirkjufell Mountain to be exact.

 Already a popular tourist destination before the arrival of Game of Thrones, the mountain is a must-see attraction when visiting Iceland.

 The cliffs of Dyrhólaey were famously used to represent Eastwatch-by-the-Sea in Season 7.
 In Episode 5, we can see Jon Snow, Jorah Mormon and Gendry land on the black beach and prepare themselves to visit the Brotherhood Without Banners.

 Stakkholtsgjá Canyon inside Þórsmörk was the filming location used for the famous Wight ambush scene of Season 7, Episode 6.
-In this episode, Jon Snow and crew attempt to capture a Wight to prove to everyone that the walking dead are real.
+In this episode, Jon Snow and the crew attempt to capture a Wight to prove to everyone that the walking dead are real.
 Unfortunately, things don’t go according to plan, as the Wight’s cries cause more of the dead to arrive and surround Jon Snow.

-This breath-taking natural attraction is found in Southern Iceland and is about 2.5 hours from Reykjavík.
+This breathtaking natural attraction is found in Southern Iceland and is about 2.5 hours from Reykjavík.

-Gigjokull was the site of possibly one of the most heart-warming and tender scenes in all of Game of Thrones.
+Gigjokull was the site of possibly one of the most heart-warming and tender scenes in all of the Game of Thrones.
 In Season 7, Episode 6, Jon and his suicide squad of fighters walk through the barren landscape of the North in search of a Wight to capture.